Appearance

 alias inbox="coleo mail inbox"Arm Configuration

-Arms can be configured via TOML files in ~/.coleo/arms/.
+Arms can be configured via TOML files in ./.coleo/arms/ by default.
 Each file defines an arm's domain, personality, and context preferences.

 Arm Config File Structure